Thomas-Joseph-Ryan/SOFT3202/Assignment2/BrawndoCodebase/readme.md

 - FlyweightFactory: ProductFlyWeightFactory
 - Client: ProductImpl

-##### Explaination (I didn't realise we only had to justify if we do an alternate solution..
+##### Explanation (I didn't realise we only had to justify if we do an alternate solution..
 But I've written it now so ill keep it in along with any other explanations I've done so far.)

 In order to maintain the interface for the ProductImpl object, I made the FlyWeightFactory a singleton, so that the ProductImpl object can get the instance of the FlyWeightFactory without needing